appuio/website/content/offering/cloud/index.en.md

    Depends on the particular APPUiO Cloud zone (service type load balancer).
 * ### Let's Encrypt Certificates

-   APPUiO enables you to configure valid SSL-certificates signed by “Let’s Encrypt" into your routes at the push of a button.
-Once successfully registered, APPUiO automatically takes care of updating the certificates (that have a validity period of three months) when necessary.
+   APPUiO enables you to configure valid SSL-certificates signed by [Let’s Encrypt](https://letsencrypt.org/) into your routes at the push of a button.
+Then APPUiO takes care of updating the certificates (validation period: 3 months).

 * ### Persistent Storage